Case Study / Private Equity

 What it delivered

-The firm cut annual software spend by 60% versus the prior CRM stack, eliminated the analyst hours previously spent maintaining records, and gained an intelligence layer the legacy platform was never designed to provide.
-Most importantly, the operating model changed: the team stopped servicing the CRM and started being served by it.
+The firm cut annual software spend by 60% versus the prior CRM stack — and gained a deal-to-LP matching engine and portfolio signal layer that did not exist before.
+The operating model changed: the team stopped servicing the CRM and started being served by it.

 • Annual software spend reduced by 60%